Al-ttaeeA/research/README.md

 The results are used to explore structural differences between parent rules and their impact on periodicity.

-### 4. `CCR2Construction.java`
+### 4. `CCR2Construction.java`, `CCR3Construction.java`
-A program that constructs a sequence using the concatenation tree framework and the CCR2 parent rule, then it checks if the sequence is actually a DB sequence or not
+Two programs that construct a sequence using the concatenation tree framework and the CCR2 and CCR3 parent rules, then it checks if the sequence is actually a DB sequence or not

-This construction algorithm is the culmination of the first step of this research project, as it applies the concatenation tree framework on CCR2 function.
+This construction algorithm is the culmination of the first step of this research project, as it applies the concatenation tree framework on CCR functions.

-2 more programs will be created using CCR1 and CCR3 parent rules respectively.
+1 more programs will be created using CCR1 parent rule.

 ## What This Repository Is (and Is Not)
 - ✔ A research and experimentation toolkit